When is Bridgerton released on Netflix? What’s it about?

 The romance novels of Julia Quinn, which revolve round a well-to-do household in Regency-era London, are set for a Netflix adaptation in 2020.

-Derry Women star Nicola Coughlan and Line of Responsibility’s Polly Walker are among the many solid, and Julie Andrews has signed as much as lend her voice because the present’s narrator.
+Derry Ladies star Nicola Coughlan and Line of Responsibility’s Polly Walker are among the many solid, and Julie Andrews has signed as much as lend her voice because the present’s narrator.

-Right here’s every part we all know up to now concerning the sequence.
+Right here’s every thing we all know thus far in regards to the collection.

 - Netflix launch dates 2019